 EngD developing the design process & its environmental credentials.

-The University of Surrey, having assisted in the design of the Fluidised Bed Reactor and combustor elements of the RT7000, is now engaged to model the lifecycle impact of the RT7000.
+The University of Surrey, having assisted in the design of the Fluidised Bed Thermal Cracker and Regenerator elements of the RT7000, is now engaged to model the lifecycle impact of the RT7000.

 RT7000 technical parameters